kahmed10/Approxilyzer/README.md

   * SWIG 2.0.4 or greater
   * protobuf 2.1 or greater
   * M4

-...On Ubuntu, the following commands should cover all of the requirements:
+   On Ubuntu, the following commands should cover all of the requirements:

 ```
 sudo apt-get update
 sudo apt-get install build-essential